RustRunner/PocketStream/README.md

 ```

 ## Usage

-1. Connect an IP camera to your phone via USB-ethernet adapter
+0. Enable **DHCP** on Ip Camera (Camera needs to recieve an IP assigned by the phone)
+1. Use **USB-ethernet adapter** to connect Phone to IP Camera
-2. Enable **Ethernet Tethering** in your phone's Hotspot & Tethering settings
+2. Enable **Ethernet Tethering** in phone's Hotspot & Tethering settings
 3. Tap **Connect** — the app discovers the camera on the local network
-4. Use **Browser** to access the camera's web config if needed
+4. Use **Browser** to access the camera's web config
+5. Copy **Phone IP** to camera's web config as UDP stream destination
-5. Tap **Stream** to start the live video feed
+6. Tap **Stream** to start the live video feed
-6. Optionally enable the **RTSP Server** in Settings to re-stream to other devices
+7. Optionally enable the **RTSP Server** in Settings to re-stream to other devices
-7. For remote viewing: install Tailscale on the phone, and share the RTSP URL with users on your Tailscale network — they can open it directly in VLC
+8. For remote viewing: install Tailscale on the phone, and share the RTSP URL with users on your Tailscale network — they can open it directly in VLC

 ## License